Select Page

 VB’s, as co/founders in control of their PortCos, have expanded discretion to offer their investors direct or Side-Car investment opportunities in current and future offerings (rounds) made by their PortCos.
 Investing in VenTree is akin to investing in a growing portfolio of co/founders (Founder-Stakes) and, simultaneously, in an open-ended Side-Car investing in a growing portfolio of PortCos.

-VENTREE’S PORTFOLIO STARTUPS
+VENTREE’S PORTFOLIO OF STARTUPS

 In association with NYVC Ventures